 So look around and see if there are any communities (forums, blogs, podcasts, etc.) in your target market.
 See what people are saying there, especially when it comes to your topic.

-If there are places you could try to siphon traffic off, then that's great.
-If not, then that's going to make it hard for you to get sales to your new course.
+If there are places you could try to siphon traffic off, then that’s great.
+If not, then that’s going to make it hard for you to get sales for your new course.

 Another piece of data I want you to collect is whether or not people are doing paid ads in your target space.
 Are competitors running paid ads on Google Adwords?